When awards season rolls around, they don’t come any bigger than the Oscars, which is the de facto gold standard for Hollywood's best movies.

-The 2019 Academy Awards will be held in Hollywood’s Dolby Theatre on Sunday 24 February 2019, but they’ll be broadcast on TV and online around the world.
+The 2021 Academy Awards are currently scheduled to be held in Hollywood’s Dolby Theatre on Sunday 28 February 2021, and to be broadcast on TV and around the world.

 Which channel are the Oscars on?

-If you're in the US, the Oscars are usually aired on ABC, and should be again this year.
+If you're in the US, the Oscars are usually aired on ABC.

 If you’re not already a Sky Cinema customer, you can sign up from Sky’s website.
-It costs an extra £18 a month for existing Sky TV customers (and only an extra £8.50 if you have Sky Sports) - otherwise you might be better off watching it online through Now TV - more on that next.
+It costs an extra £11 a month for existing Sky TV customers - otherwise you might be better off watching it online through Now TV - more on that next.

 How to watch the Oscars online

-That might sound like bad news if you’re not already a Now TV subscriber, but don’t worry - you can still watch the Oscars for free.
-Now TV offers a 14-day free trial for its Sky Cinema Pass, which is normally £9.99 a month.
-That means that as long as you sign up for the trial any time between now and the Oscars ceremony, you can watch it live and entirely free.
+That might sound like bad news if you’re not already a Now TV subscriber, but don’t worry - you can still get a pass for free.
+Now TV offers a 14-day free trial for its Sky Cinema Pass, which is normally £11.99 a month.

 If you've already used up your Now TV free trial and don't want to pay again, you could always try to use a VPN to access the free ABC stream in the US - though be warned that it's not guaranteed to work.
 Our current top VPN recommendation is NordVPN, but take a look at our full VPN ranking to find out more.